liuyuchenzh/webpack-upload-plugin/README.md

 ## Notice
 This plugin does not provide a service as uploading to cdn.<br>
-In fact, it actually depends on such service.
+In fact, it actually depends on such service.<br>
+This plugin is for webpack 3.

 ## Dependency
 `webpack-cdn-plugin` relies on the existence a `cdn` object with an `upload` method described as below.